 Easy Sugar Cookie Icing

-- 2 cups (240 grams) powdered sugar
+- 4 cups powdered sugar (480 grams)

-- 2 teaspoons light corn syrup
+- 4 teaspoons light corn syrup

-- 1/2 teaspoon vanilla extract
+- 1 teaspoon pure or clear vanilla extract

-- Gel food coloring
+- Optional: Gel or liquid food coloring

-- Combine the powdered sugar, 2 tablespoons (30 ml) of milk, light corn syrup, and vanilla extract in a large mixing bowl and whisk until well combined and no lumps remain.
+- To make the outline icing: In a large mixing bowl, whisk together the powdered sugar, 5 tablespoons of milk, light corn syrup, and vanilla extract until well combined and no lumps remain.
 The mixture will be pretty thick at this point.

-- Place the outline icing and fill icing in separate piping bags (or zip lock bags) and cut the tip off of each one.
-Outline each cookie with the outline icing, then use the fill icing to fill in the cookie.
+- To decorate your cookies: Place the outline icing and flood icing in separate piping bags, and cut a small piece of the tip off each one.
+Outline each cookie with the outline icing, then use the flood icing to fill in the cookie.
 Use a toothpick if needed to move the icing around and fill in any empty spots.